-New authors, beware of vanity publishing companies and experts making you offers that are too good to be true
+New authors, beware of vanity publishers and experts making you offers that are too good to be true.
+They really are book publishers to avoid.

 Have you received an email or social media message from an agent or publisher offering to publish your book?